-If you would like an estimate for your upcoming procedure, please call one of our financial counselors at 865-388-3616 if you have insurance or 865-305-7998 if you do not have insurance.
-Due to the complex nature of medical procedures, all prices quoted are not a guarantee of the final charge and should be considered estimates.
+If you would like an estimate for elective, non-contracted insurance or non-covered procedures, please call one of our financial counselors at (865) 305-9016.
+Because of the complex nature of medical procedures, all prices quoted are not a guarantee of the final charge and should be considered estimates only.
 The final charge depends on the actual services provided.